Level crossing: Traffic signal preemption

 Traffic signal-controlled intersections next to level crossings on at least one of the roads in the intersection usually feature traffic signal preemption.
 In the US, approaching trains activate a routine where, before the road lights and barriers are activated, all traffic signal phases go to red, except for the signal immediately after the crossing, which turns green (or flashing yellow) to allow traffic on the tracks to clear (in some cases, there are auxiliary traffic signals prior to the railroad crossing which will turn red, keeping new traffic from crossing the tracks.
 This is in addition to the flashing lights on the crossing barriers).
-After enough time to clear the crossing, the signal will turn.
+After enough time to clear the crossing, the signal turns back to red, staying red for the duration of the train's passing.
 The crossing lights may begin flashing and the barriers lower immediately, or this might be delayed until after the traffic light turns red.

 The operation of a traffic signal, while a train is present, may differ from municipality to municipality.
 There are a number of possible arrangements: